 THE SIXTH FORM

 The Sixth Form curriculum is designed to prepare the boys for university, while retaining the breadth in the curriculum, which we believe is so important.
-Boys prepare for A Level or Pre U qualifications; the decision of which qualification to pursue is made to provide boys with the best opportunity to show their ability, and prepare them for future in-depth study.
-All boys take four subjects in the Lower Sixth, three of which are taken to full A Level/Pre U and examined at the end of the Upper Sixth.
-The fourth subject will be taken as an AS at the end of the Lower Sixth (where available).
+Boys prepare for A Level qualifications, taking four subjects in the Lower Sixth, three of which are taken to full A Level and examined at the end of the Upper Sixth.

 All pupils also take part in our Curriculum Enrichment programme and Sport, which runs for three periods in the Sixth Form.

 An appreciation of the importance of physical and mental wellbeing is at the heart of all we do at Hampton.
 Mindfulness is taught as part of the PSHE curriculum in the First Year, and through a timetabled lesson carousel in the Fourth Year.
 Mindfulness is also a compulsory part of our Lower Sixth Curriculum Enrichment course.